rumenmitrev/kubernetes/README.md

 ```
 vagrant up
 ```
-Probabbly you will nees some tweaks to fit your enviromen.
+Probably you will need some tweaks to fit your environment.
 WIll not work out-of the box